Frequently Asked Questions

 Where do first-year students live?

-New students live in Brotherton Hall with students who will be in their University 101/102 class.
+New students live in Brotherton Hall with other new students who will be in their University 101/102 class.

 Where do graduate and upperclassman students live?

 Graduate and upperclassman students live in Ratrie Hall, Middle Hall and East Apartments.

 Do I have to show proof of health insurance to live on campus?

 Yes, when you complete your housing application you will need to submit proof of health insurance.

 Do I need any vaccinations to live on campus?

 Yes, all students must have up-to-date hepatitis B, meningitis, and MMR and submit documentation of vaccinations received before a housing assignment will be completed.

 What are the room rates and meal plan rates?